 What’s the only thing more uncomfortable than thinking about tax debt?
 Thinking about your own death – and then, what happens to your tax debt when you die.
 Planning the logistics of your departure from this world may not be a comfortable activity, but a little time and energy on your part can save those you leave behind from an arduous task.
-You also want to be certain that your money, property and assets are divided and distributed according to your wishes.
-As you navigate this essential activity, it’s also critical to determine how your taxes – and any existing problems – can upset your postmortem financial blueprint.
+You want to be certain that your money, property and assets are divided and distributed according to your wishes.
+As you navigate this essential realm of tax debt after death, it’s critical to determine how your taxes – and any existing problems – can upset your postmortem financial blueprint.

 The Life of a Tax Debt

 Any delinquent federal tax balance has a lifespan of ten years.
 This liability clock begins on the date of assessment and ends ten years later.
-For example, the IRS will not excuse a tax debt assessed on June 1st, 2014 will not be excused until June 1st 2024.
-There are factors that can extend this timeframe, but if you theoretically did nothing to resolve your debt, you can expect that it will be collectible for a full decade.
+For example, the IRS will not excuse a tax debt assessed on June 1, 2017 will not be excused until June 1 2027.
+There are factors that can extend this time frame, but if you did nothing to resolve your debt, you can expect that it will be collectible for a full decade.

 During Your Debt’s Life Cycle

 Any unresolved IRS balance is subject to collection activity.
-This means that you are vulnerable to efforts such as a levy against your bank accounts, a wage garnishment and even a property seizure.
+This means that you are vulnerable to efforts such as a levy against your bank accounts, a wage garnishment or even a property seizure.
 The longer you wait to make resolution efforts, the more likely you are to experience aggressive collection measures.

 Tax Debt When You Die